Hunting continuous gravitational waves with the Einstein@Home distributed computing system

 The way to search for continuous GW signals depends on how much about the source is known.
 At present, about 2000 neutron stars in our Galaxy have been identified by their radio, X-ray or gamma-ray emissions, but our Galaxy is estimated to contain roughly 100 million neutron stars, so all-sky searches for continuous GWs might detect new ones and tell us about their structure.
 However, brute-force all-sky searches are quite computationally limited and would require more computer resources than exist on the Earth.
 The reason is that one needs to search for unknown sources located everywhere in the sky, with signal frequency as high as a few kilohertz and with a wide range of frequency derivative (also called spindown), i.e. the rate of change of the frequency.
 The ideal data analysis strategy used to extract the faint continuous wave signals from the detector noise is given by the coherent matched filtering method.
 However, this technique becomes computationally prohibitive when data stretches of the order of months or years are used and a wide fraction of the parameter space is searched over.
 Hence, to search for these signals using a realistic amount of computing power, we use a 'hierarchical' approach (based, for this search, on the Hough-transform) in which the entire data set is broken into shorter segments, each of which is analyzed coherently on timescales of about one day.
 Afterwards, the information from the different segments is combined incoherently (which means that the phase information is discarded).
 By distributing the computation work through the volunteer computing project Einstein@Home, we can use a coherent integration time of a few tens of hours, improving thus the search sensitivity and providing at the same time an opportunity to involve the public in the search for GWs.

 An all-sky search for continuous wave signals in the frequency range from 50 Hz to 1190 Hz and with frequency derivative range from ~ -20 ⋅ 10-10 Hz/s to 1.1 ⋅ 10-10 Hz/s has been recently performed to analyze LIGO data (both from Hanford and Livingston) collected in 2005-2007 during the fifth LIGO science run.
 Because the search is very computationally intensive, it has been carried out with the Einstein@Home project.
 Hundreds of thousands of host machines, that contributed a total of approximately 25000 CPU (Central Processing Unit) years, were needed to carry out the computations.
 No GW signals have been detected in this search, probably because there are no neutron stars emitting strongly enough in our frequency band to be detected at our sensitivity level.
 We quantify that conclusion by calculating upper limits on the GW strain amplitude: this is the smallest GW signal amplitude that we would have been able to detect with a 90% confidence.
 Since we have not detected any signal, we can exclude the existence of signals of the type that we have searched for with amplitudes greater than our upper limit value.
 For example, in the 0.5 Hz-wide band at 152.5 Hz, we can exclude the presence of signals with a GW strain amplitude of 7.6 ⋅ 10-25 or higher with a 90% confidence level.
-As shown in the first figure at right, the upper limits set by this analysis (red curve) are three times more constraining than those (blue curve) set by the previous Einstein@Home search (for which more details can be found here).
-If we had a source spinning down at the maximum rate considered in the search, i.e. -2 ⋅ 10-9 Hz/s, and emitting all the lost rotational energy in GWs, at 152.5 Hz then we would be able to detect it as far away as 3.8 kpc (1 kpc = 1000 parsec = 3262 light-years) and with an ellipticity of ~ 10-4 [see Panels (a) and (b) in the second figure at right].
+As shown in Figure 1, the upper limits set by this analysis (red curve) are three times more constraining than those (blue curve) set by the previous Einstein@Home search (for which more details can be found here).
+If we had a source spinning down at the maximum rate considered in the search, i.e. -2 ⋅ 10-9 Hz/s, and emitting all the lost rotational energy in GWs, at 152.5 Hz then we would be able to detect it as far away as 3.8 kpc (1 kpc = 1000 parsec = 3262 light-years) and with an ellipticity of ~ 10-4 [see Panels (a) and (b) in Figure 2].

 The LIGO and Virgo interferometers are currently being upgraded with new, 'Advanced' instrumentation, with the goal of improving the current strain sensitivity by a factor of ten, with a thousandfold increase in the observable volume of space.
 In 2015 these interferometers are expected to be operational and will gradually improve their sensitivity.
 Both the advent of the Advanced LIGO/Virgo detectors and improvements in data analysis methods make us optimistic that we will eventually be able to make direct detections of GWs.
 Such detection will help us not only to understand the behaviour of space-time and matter under extreme conditions, but it will open a completely new window on the Universe, providing valuable information about the remarkable astrophysical objects that inhabit it.